Saturday, June 14, 2025

 • Taking a warm bath with lavender oil to relax.

-• Listening to calming music or a podcast to focus your mind.
+• Listening to calming music or a podcast can help you focus your mind.

 Incorporating Mindfulness Practices